 Yes, do not despair!
-Do remember that most people who have knee replacement surgery have had knees that have bothered them for a long time.
-Therefore it will take time to recover from surgery and your body to get used to your new knee.
-Most people will see a steady improvement in their knee function up to 12-18 months after the operation.
+Do remember that most people who have hip replacement surgery have had hips that have bothered them for a long time.
+Therefore it will take time to recover from surgery and your body to get used to your new hip.